LeetLLM

 4. A failure list: which queries lost relevant evidence, and what risk that creates.

-5. Re-evaluation when embedding models, policy documents, or traffic distributions change.
+5. Re-evaluation when embedding models, runbook documents, or traffic distributions change.

 What you've built